Operators

 As you can see above, the algorithm is designed to give maximum selection score (1) to the latest version, while non-upgraded nodes receive a lower score.
 The score decreases faster when the node has failed to make a major version upgrade, and slower when the node is behind only with minor updates.
 This scoring de-prioritizes the selection of outdated nodes, even if their saturation and performance are high.
 Nodes are selected probabilistically in each epoch (60 min), according to their scores, to be part of the Rewarded set.
 This scoring mechanism gives priority to the operators running up-to-date nodes, ensuring that the network is as updated as possible.

-Performance is measured by Nym Network Monitor which sends thousands of packages through different routes every 15 minutes and measures how many were dropped on the way.
-Test result represents percentage of packets succesfully returned (can be anything between 0 and 1).
-Performance value is nodes average of these tests in last 24h.
+Routing score is measured by Nym Network Monitor which sends thousands of packages through different routes every 15 minutes and measures how many were dropped on the way.
+Test result represents percentage of packets succesfully returned which are then converted into floats bettween 0 and 1.

 📌